vitest-dev/vitest/docs/api/index.md

   Here the `afterAll` ensures that `stopMocking` method is called after all tests run.

 ## Creating Mocks
 When writing tests it's only a matter of time before you need to create fake version of an internal- or external service.
 This is commonly referred to as **mocking**.
-Vitest provides utility functions help you mock out.
-You can access them on vi object that you can import from vitest package or access globally, if you have global config enabled.
+Vitest provides utility functions to help you out with (most of) these cases with it's `vi` helper.
+You can import `vi` from vitest or access globally (if global config is enabled and configured).

 Vitest provides utility functions to help you out with (most of) these cases with it's `vi` helper.